bmad-sim/GTPSA.jl/docs/src/quickstart.md

 print(h)
 ```

-A TPS can also be sliced when indexing by sparse monomial.
+A TPS can also be sliced with indexing by sparse monomial.
 In this case, if a colon is included anywhere in the sparse monomial index, then all orders of all variables not explicity specified will be included:

 ```@example slice
  # Colon position does not matter in sparse-monomial indexing